This post may contain affiliate links. Please read our disclosure policy.

-- Swap the strawberries in the filling with other fruits.
-Try blueberry pie filling, or use apple pie filling to make apple strudels (I like to borrow the fillings from my blueberry peach cobbler and old fashioned apple cobbler).
+- Different fruits.
+Swap the strawberries in the filling with other fruits.
+Try blueberry pie filling, or use apple pie filling to make apple strudels (I like to borrow the fillings from my old fashioned apple cobbler).

-- Fill these with Nutella and peanut butter.
+- Chocolate or PB.
+Fill these with Nutella and peanut butter.